-Jet Ski Tour Phuket Insurance & Damage Policy (2026) No Deposit, What’s Covered & What You’re Responsible For
+Jet Ski Tour Phuket Insurance & Damage Policy (2026)

-A legit guided Jet Ski tour in Phuket should have a clear, written damage policy: what’s covered by insurance, what counts as rider responsibility, and how any claim is verified—so you’re not surprised by “mystery fees” after the ride.
+A legit guided Jet Ski tour in Phuket should have a clear, written damage policy: what’s covered by insurance, what counts as rider responsibility, and how any claim is verified—so you’re not surprised by mystery fees after the ride.

 If you want a tour run with transparent briefing, guided spacing, and clear rules, start here: Jet Ski Tour Phuket booking page .

-“No deposit” does not mean “no responsibility.”
+No deposit does not mean no responsibility.
 It usually means you’re not handing over cash up front, while the operator still follows a documented process if damage happens.
 This guide explains the realistic boundary: insurance coverage vs rider-caused damage, how claims should be checked, and what you should confirm before you start the engine.
 The goal is simple: you understand the rules, ride confidently, and finish the day with zero awkward conversations.

-- “No deposit” = no cash hold, but policy rules still apply.
+- No deposit means no cash hold, but policy rules still apply.

 - Insurance commonly covers genuine accidents under normal riding behavior.